 - a.
 Ease of replication by private nonprofit community-based housing and development organizations, lowincome rural communities, or federally recognized tribes; - b.
-Uniqueness of proposal;
+Uniqueness of proposal; - c.

-- c.
 Financial return to rural communities; and - d.
 Need by private nonprofit community-based housing and development organization, low-income rural community, or federally recognized tribe.

-If warranted, up to 20 applicants will be eligible to receive points in this category.
+Up to 20 applicants with innovative approaches may receive points in this category.
 The application ranking and scoring are:

+Ranking Scoring (points)

-Ranking Scoring 10 highest-ranking applications for this criterion 20 points.
-10 points.
+10 highest-ranking applications for this criterion 20

+tions for this criterion 10